-French Frigate Shoals (166.280W 23.867N) is an almost uninhabitable atoll of the Hawaiian chain located about halfway between Oahu and Midway.
-It consists of a small, crescent-shaped island on the northeast side of a shallow lagoon dotted with some 16 islets.
-The most imposing feature is La Perouse Rock, a sea stack some 450 feet long, 75 feet wide, and 110 feet tall.
+French Frigate Shoals (166.280W 23.867N) is an almost uninhabitable atoll of the Hawaiian chain located 530 miles (850 km) west-northwest of Pearl Harbor, about halfway between Oahu and Midway.
+The atoll is some 18 miles (29 km) across and is almost completely submerged.
+There is a small, crescent-shaped island, Tern Island, on the northwest end of a shallow lagoon dotted with some 16 islets and open to the west.
+The most imposing feature is La Perouse Pinnacle, a sea stack some 450 feet (140 meters) long, 75 feet (23 meters) wide, and 110 feet (34 meters) tall.
+Temperatures average between 70 F and 80 F (21 C and 27 C) and the only vegetation is scattered salt grass.
+The reef forms an effective breakwater for ships anchored to its southwest, and the U.S. Navy was using the atoll as a seaplane anchorage and amphibious exercise site through the 1930s.

 Japanese Flying